michaeldfaber/spocker/README.md

     `http://localhost:5000`

-3. Call new endpoints at with the following as your base URL:
+3. Call new endpoints with the following base URL:

     `http://localhost:5001`